 The percentages listed above are the default suggested values.
 Over the years we have adjusted all of these numbers to suit our needs.
 Our necessities percentage is now significantly lower than 55%.

 2019 Total Spending: $54,906.02 CAD

 In 2019 we spent a total of $54,906.02 CAD or $42,128.29 USD (at 1 CAD: 0.77 USD exchange rate).
 This number excludes any business-related expenses.
-As you may recall, Mrs. T and I have a few side businesses; I have a photography business, this blog costs some money to operate, Mrs. T and I have our cookbook business, and Mrs. T has a few other business projects like her holistic healing practice and her self-help book.
+As you may recall, Mrs. T and I have a few side businesses; I have a photography business, this blog costs some money to operate, Mrs. T and I have our cookbook business, and Mrs. T has a few other business projects like her doula services and her self-help book.

 At over $50k annual spending for a family of four, I will be the first one to admit this is extremely frugal.
 Although we’ve found our balance between saving for the future and spending to enjoy the present moment, I believe some further optimization can be done.
 Mrs. T and I will go through our 2019 annual spending and see what we can do to improve for 2020.